Aanand452/traker/readme.md

 ##  Running db migrations over HEROKU env

 Heroku will be used as a cloud service to host this web app, for that, we created 2 environments: one for testing and one for stable.
-When a change is performed in the database schema a migration might be required to implement these changes over this environments database.
+When a change is performed in the database schema a migration might be required to implement these changes over this environments databases.
 To perform these changes please run the nexts commands

-make sure you are a colaborator in the heroku app
+make sure you are a colaborator in the heroku app and have the remotes setup [https://devcenter.heroku.com/articles/git#creating-a-heroku-remote](see on heroku) and then run the commands below

+Do login via Heroku CLI

 ```
 heroku login